microsoft/typechat.net/examples/MultiSchema/Readme.md

 ﻿# MultiSchema

-This application demonstrates a simple way to write super-app that automatically routes user requests to child apps.
+This application demonstrates a simple way to write a **super-app** that automatically routes user requests to child apps.

 In this example, the child apps are existng Typechat chat examples:
 * CoffeeShop